ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-writing-a-simple-interactive-marker-server/Interactive-marker-writing-a-simple-interactive-marker-server.rst

     // add the control to the interactive marker interactive_marker.controls.push_back(box_control);

-Next we create a non-interactive control of the basic marker box and add it to the interacitve_marker.
+Next we create a non-interactive control of the basic marker box and add it to the ``interacitve_marker``.
-Because of this you can only move the interacitve marker with the provided arrows
+Because of this you can only move the interacitve marker with the provided arrows.

 .. code-block:: C++